run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/service-level/configuration/create-time-attendance.md

         Indicate in the attribute "Impact/Urgency Change", if it'll be allowed the change of Impact and/or Urgency.

+    !!!
+Warning "ATTENTION"

+        If the attendance time does not allow the change of impact and urgency, the system automatically replaces what is sent via WebService to the impact, urgency, priority and time of attendance defined in this register.

 4. In **Time of Attendance per Priority**, set the service time of attendance, taking into consideration the priority.
 The priority is used to identify the